 Credits: (3) | Instructor: Austin Troy

-NR 206 SL: Env Prob Sol&Impact Assessment Spring 2010

-Group dynamics, impact assessment, risk assessment, and decision making.
-Emphasis on the process of solving complex environmental problems, interdisciplinary team work, and the National Environmental Policy Act.
-Prerequisites: 1, 2, 103, 104, 205, and statistics.

-Instructor(s): Matthew Peter Kolan (Credit Hours: 4)

 CDAE 295 Sustainable Development Policy.

 Instructor: Asim Zia…(LOOK UP INFO IN CATALOGUE)

 PA 395 Energy Policy

 Debates rage about remaining oil reserves, much of it in the volatile Middle East.
 Is climate change a reality and does it require a policy response?
 The US has withdrawn from the Kyoto protocol, citing unacceptable impacts on the US economy.
 The price of energy is crucial to the economy, so few things are more critical than energy policy.
 International agreements, national Legislation including the National Energy Policy Act, and statewide energy legislation will be reviewed.
 Students will get a sense of the history of energy policy within the US; gain an understanding of the major actors in energy policy; and explore the implications for energy policy from local to global levels.
 A specific focus will be placed on energy issues as they pertain to Vermont.